trustcrypto/documentation-theme-jekyll/pages/mydoc/command-line.md

 ---
-title: OnlyKey Python Command-Line Utility
+title: OnlyKey Command-Line Utility
 tags: [OnlyKey, Command line, Python]
 keywords: OnlyKey, Command line
-last_updated: Jan, 16, 2017
+last_updated: Jan, 16, 2018
-summary: The OnlyKey Python Command-Line Utility is a command line tool targeted towards more advanced users.
+summary: The OnlyKey Command-Line Utility is a command line tool targeted towards more advanced users.
 This can be used for configuration and testing.
 sidebar: mydoc_sidebar
 permalink: command-line.html
 folder: mydoc